Monday - Wrap up work on presentations.

 5.

 Incorrect: The famous author lives in a small town, because she doesn’t like the noise of a big city.
+Correct: The famous author lives in a small town because she doesn’t like the noise of a big city.

 Do not set off an introductory independent (main) clause from a following dependent clause.
 “The famous author lives in a small town” is the main clause.